Nexmo/nexmo-developer/_documentation/en/reports/code-snippets/before-you-begin.md

 `NEXMO_API_SECRET` | Your API secret which you can obtain from your [Dashboard](https://dashboard.nexmo.com/sign-in).
 `ACCOUNT_ID` | The account ID (same as `NEXMO_API_KEY`) for the account you want to generate reports, or retrieve records for.
 `PRODUCT` | Specifies the product for which reports and records are obtained.
 Can be one of `SMS`, `VOICE-CALL`, `VERIFY-API`, `NUMBER-INSIGHT`, `MESSAGES` or `CONVERSATIONS`.
+`REQUEST_ID` | When you request creation of report asynchronously, a `request_id` for the report generation is returned.

 ## Product

 Product specifies the product for which reports and records are obtained.
 It can be one of `SMS`, `VOICE-CALL`, `VERIFY-API`, `NUMBER-INSIGHT`, `MESSAGES` or `CONVERSATIONS`.

-In the following examples this is usually hard-coded into the example, as the parameters passed to the API call may depend on the product specified.
+> In the following examples the product is usually hard-coded into the example, as the parameters passed to the API call may depend on the product specified.

 ## Date ranges